armannorouzi/Predicting-prediction-model-performance/Code.md

-# All code written in python, IDE pycharm
+# All code written in python, IDE pycharm.
+Open in raw format to access the code.

 ### import library
 import numpy as np